 Released Tuesday by HHS Secretary Kathleen Sebelius and Sen. Kay Hagan (D-N.C.) the report, titled "More Choices, Better Coverage: Health Insurance Reform and Rural America," details the healthcare inequities faced by rural Americans.

-According to the report, one in five uninsured Americans – 8.5 million people – lives in a rural area.
+, one in five uninsured Americans – 8.5 million people – lives in a rural area.

 In 2005, there were 55 primary care physicians per 100,000 residents in rural areas, compared to 72 per 100,000 in urban areas.
 As a result, the study found, nearly 50 million rural Americans lack access to a primary care provider because of shortages in their communities, and 12 million seniors live in areas where they do not have adequate access to a primary care provider.